Reaziii/iShare-reactjs/README.md

 ## Technologies Used

-- HTML, CSS, JavaScript for frontend development
+- React JS for frontend development
 - Firebase for real-time signaling and hosting
 - WebRTC for peer-to-peer communication
-- Firebase Storage for file storage

 ## How It Works